UniqueNetwork/-legacy-unique-sdk/README.md

 Unique Network is a scalable blockchain for composable NFTs with advanced economies — The NFT chain built for Polkadot and Kusama.
 This is an SDK for working with Unique Network.
-Unfortunately, the SDK needs to be built for the project. :pensive:
-We are aware of this and will fix it in the next version. :smiley:

 ## Building a project: